3.4 The development of the European Convention on Human Rights

 Article 3 covers the prohibition of torture.
 Case law here has considered the use of hooding, deprivation of sleep, the use of prolonged assaults, deportation, and serious and prolonged mistreatment of children who were in local authority care.

 Article 4 covers the prohibition of slavery and forced labour.
-The court has rarely considered cases brought under Article 4 and no violation has ever been found.
+The court has rarely considered cases brought under Article 4.
 Cases considered include individuals who have complained about the work they were required to do while they were in detention.
+In 2019, the Court published a guide on Article 4.

 Article 5 covers the right to liberty and security, and many cases have been considered in this area.
 It covers matters such as bail pending trial, the review of life sentences and parole, and the detention of terrorists or suspected terrorists.